buildtesters/buildtest/docs/gettingstarted/buildingtest.rst

 ..
 Note:: The ``--tags`` is used for discovering buildspec file and not filtering tests by tag.

+You can also build by multiple tags by providing a list of tagnames as comma seperated values.
+In the below example we build all tests with tag name ``pass``, ``fail`` and ``network``.
+Note that you can still specify ``--tags`` multiple times.

+.. dropdown:: ``buildtest build -t pass,fail -t network``

+    .. command-output:: buildtest build -t pass,fail -t network

 You can combine ``--tags`` with ``--buildspec`` to discover buildspecs in a single command. buildtest will query tags and buildspecs independently and combine all discovered buildspecs together.